top of page

 Personalize dashboards for each ABO level to surface the most relevant monthly or annual metrics.

-Separate monthly vs. annual incentives, since only higher-level leaders rely on annual structures.
+Separate monthly vs. annual incentives, since only high-level leaders rely on annual structures.

 Consolidate data into a single, trustworthy source, replacing the fragmented experiences of the past.